core-wg/uri-path-abbrev/draft-ietf-core-uri-path-abbrev.md

 ## Future development

-Future updates to this document might extend the capabilities of the option to be repeated;
+Future updates to this document might extend the capabilities of the option to be repeated, or may define a use for currently reserved values;
 that document will need to specify how later occurrences of the option extend the series of equivalent Uri-Path options from the first value.